kubeshark/docs/src/pages/en/pcap.md

 kubeshark tap --pcap <pcap-snapshot.tar.gz>
 ```

-Running the above command will open Kubeshark in your browser to display the content of the PCAP file.
+Running the above command will open **Kubeshark** Web UI in your browser and display the content of the PCAP file.

 > **TIP:** You can view the service dependency map of a previously stored PCAP file.

-## L4 (TCP/UDP) Streams
+## OSI L4 (TCP/UDP) Streams

-**Kubeshark** stores the dissected protocols' complete TCP and UDP streams.
+**Kubeshark** stores the dissected protocols' complete TCP or UDP streams.
 TCP and UDP streams include all of the request-response pairs throughout the communication between client and server.

 > NOTE: Captured TCP or UDP streams that do not belong to a dissected protocols are discarded.